-Our Happy Camper van came equipped with everything we needed to make a basic meal.
+Both of our Happy Camper vans came equipped with everything we needed to make a basic meal.
+Kitchens change slightly based on van model, but overall you’ll be able to cook things like pasta, rice, chicken, and oatmeal very easily.
 The kitchen boxes were equipped with a pot, pan, and a full set of dishes for four.
-You’re also given a camping stove with four bottles of Butane (more than enough for our 10 days camping).
+You’re also given a camping stove with a few bottles of Butane (more than enough for our ten days of camping).

-They offer a few extras such as a grill, picnic table, coffee press, and chairs.
-Since we traveled in the Fall with low temperatures and we’re not big meat eater we didn’t add the grill or picnic table.
-However, in the summer months I’m sure they’re an awesome addition to your trip.
+They offer a few extras such as a grill, picnic table, coffee press, and chairs for an extra charge.
+Since we traveled in the Fall with low temperatures and we’re not big meat eaters, we didn’t add the grill or picnic table.
+However, I’m sure they’re an awesome addition to your trip in the summer months.

 A Happy Bedtime

 The Happy fold out bed was more than large enough for the two of us!
 The bed converts from the back seat area that fold flat.
 When not made, it provides plenty of seating space to relax, eat dinner, and watch a movie.
 Come bedtime; it’s easy to convert and takes less than a minute to set up your bed.